antonio59/aafairshare/README.md

 We've attempted to upgrade to Tailwind CSS v4 (beta) but encountered several issues:

-1. **Integration with Vite**: The new `@import "tailwindcss"` syntax in v4 has compatibility issues with our Vite setup.
-2. **PostCSS Configuration**: The v4 PostCSS plugin (`@tailwindcss/postcss`) requires different configuration that conflicts with our current setup.
+1. **PostCSS Configuration**: The v4 PostCSS plugin (`@tailwindcss/postcss`) requires different configuration that conflicts with our current setup.
-3. **CSS Directives**: The v4 directives and configuration approach differ significantly from v3.
+2. **CSS Directives**: The v4 directives and configuration approach differ significantly from v3.
-4. **Plugin Compatibility**: Some plugins we use haven't been updated for v4 compatibility yet.
+3. **Plugin Compatibility**: Some plugins we use haven't been updated for v4 compatibility yet.
-5. **Build Performance**: We experienced slower build times with the v4 beta.
+4. **Build Performance**: We experienced slower build times with the v4 beta.

 We plan to revisit the upgrade when Tailwind CSS v4 reaches a stable release.